 Our results are proven by national test scores, by student employment placements, by alumni engagement, and by our students' successes in external competitions.
 Most of our graduates obtain employment by the fall of their graduation year.
 In addition many of our ABE graduates go onto graduate school or obtain advanced certification as CPA’s, CFA’s and more!

-- All of our graduating seniors in ABE from 2002 through 2006 have outscored 90% of all students in the nation on the Major Field Achievement Test.
-From 2007 to 2008 graduating seniors in ABE outscored 80% of all students in the nation on the same test.
-This national exam is administered each year by the Educational Testing Service, the same people who do the SATs.
+- Graduating seniors in ABE routinely score at or above the 80th percentile on the Major Field Test for business.
+This national exam is administered each year by the Educational Testing Service, the same people who administer the SATs.

 Congratulations to Alex Davis, Sara Long, Derek Heath, Tara Black and Vinny Smith for winning the Gill/McDaniel College Finance Case Competition!
 The competition took place Wednesday, October 10, 2012, at McDaniel College.
-If you see these students congratulate them on their hard earned success.
 Also, a special thanks to Professor Kathy Baughman for her help in preparation for the competition.

-Spring 2011 Second place in the third person category competition.
-In the photo (left to right) are Provost Jim Lakso, Zachary Jensen, Jared Clark, and Professor Randy Rosenberger Second row Kyle Brewer.
+In spring 2011, Juniata students pictured above took second place in the three person category of the case competition.
+In the photo (left to right) are Provost Jim Lakso, Zachary Jensen, Jared Clark, and Professor Randy Rosenberger.
+In the second row is Kyle Brewer.
 Spring 2011 participants. (left to right) 1st row Chau Nguyen , Lindsay Darchicourt 2nd row Zachary Jensen, Caitlin Bigelow, and Jared Clark 3rd row Kyle Brewer, Andy Wolfe, Kevin Rivas and Professor Randy Rosenberger.

-Spring 2011 participants. (left to right) 1st row Chau Nguyen , Lindsay Darchicourt 2nd row Zachary Jensen, Caitlin Bigelow, and Jared Clark 3rd row Kyle Brewer, Andy Wolfe, Kevin Rivas and Professor Randy Rosenberger.
+Other participants for this spring 2011 case competition include (left to right) Chau Nguyen and Lindsay Darchicourt in the front row; Zachary Jensen, Caitlin Bigelow, and Jared Clark in the middle row; and Kyle Brewer, Andy Wolfe, Kevin Rivas and Professor Randy Rosenberger in the back row.